italankin/samplevoicebot/README.md

 # Sample Voice Bot

 Telegram text-to-speech bot.
-It works in inline mode and offers a convenient interface to generate voice from the text.
+It works in both inline and text mode and offers a convenient interface to generate voice from the text.

 Try it out: [@samplevoicebot](https://t.me/samplevoicebot).